 Teamwork is one of Deakin’s graduate learning outcomes.
 Why?
-The ability to listen to others, to negotiate and collaborate will help you not only in your studies, but in your career and life in general.
+The ability to collaborate, negotiate and listen to others will help you not only in your studies, but in your career and life in general.

 Working in a group provides you with opportunities to gain valuable communication and negotiation skills.
 It can also be a rewarding experience, a chance to exchange ideas, and work with people who have different backgrounds, skills and experiences.
 Group assignments can also give you a sense of what it is like to manage a small project – skills that are highly valued in the workplace.

 In your unit, you may be asked to:

 - start a class or group discussion on a given topic or question

 - participate in an activity, such as fieldwork, an experiment etc.

 When completing group tasks, you will have the opportunity to develop in these skills areas:

 - planning in a small group